-For more than 35 years, Mr. Smalley has devoted his legal career to advocating on behalf of victims of corporate or professional negligence.
+For more than 35 years, Bernard Smalley has devoted his legal career to advocating on behalf of victims of corporate or professional negligence.
 He has secured for his clients scores of seven-figure recoveries through his combination of intellect, perceptiveness and warmth.

 As a young man, Mr. Smalley cut hair in his father’s West Philadelphia barber shop where he met William H. Hastie, the first African American to become Chief Judge of a Federal Court of Appeals in the United States.
 It was then that Chief Judge Hastie planted the seed, along with Ronald Davenport, later Dean of Duquesne Law School, Pat Swygert later of Temple Law School and President of Howard University and Judge Harvey N. Schmidt, to launch a career of serving his community by being an attorney.